-Chapter 2: When laughing hurts: humiliation, audience behaviour, and the self (Embargo until 27 January 2019)
+Chapter 2: When laughing hurts: humiliation, audience behaviour, and the self (Embargo up to and including 27 January 2019)

-Chapter 4: Group-based humiliation and intergroup aggression: The role of perceived in-group status (Embargo until 27 January 2019)
+Chapter 4: Group-based humiliation and intergroup aggression: The role of perceived in-group status (Embargo up to and including 27 January 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.